List of Parks and Recreation characters: Tamara Swanson (Tammy Zero)

-Diane Lewis-Swanson
+Diane Swanson

 Diane Elizabeth Lewis (Lucy Lawless) is the girlfriend and eventual wife of Ron Swanson.
-She was introduced in the third episode of Season 5, "How a Bill Becomes a Law".
+She was introduced in the third episode of Season 5, "How a Bill Becomes a Law."
 She is a middle school vice principal and a single mother of two girls, Ivy and Zoe.
 Ron meets her when he goes to fix a pothole in front of her house, having decided to fix it himself after learning the Department of Public Works have ignored her complaints.

-Diane is markedly different from Ron's previous partners: she is not named "Tammy", and has two young daughters.
+Diane is markedly different from Ron's previous partners: she is not named "Tammy" and has two young daughters.
 Ron is not good with children, or more specifically with girls (he had previously taken teenage and pre-teen boys camping to teach them survival skills, and also coached a basketball team).
 After he fixes the pothole, Diane's daughters dress up Ron and Andy as princesses, and have a little girl's tea party with them, which Ron tolerates surprisingly well.
 With prompting from Andy, Diane asks Ron out herself the next day, earning his respect.
 Ron's affection for Diane grows, and in "Halloween Surprise" he officially begins a relationship with her, deciding that dating a single mother might help him expand his life experience.
-In "Ron and Diane", Diane shows an impressive level of patience and understanding at Tammy II's psychotic attempts to ruin her relationship with Ron.
+In "Ron and Diane," Diane shows an impressive level of patience and understanding at Tammy II's psychotic attempts to ruin her relationship with Ron.
 In a private conversation with Leslie, Diane admits that she feels more threatened by her than by Tammy II, as she feels Leslie knows Ron in a way she never can.
 Ron later assures her that while Leslie is a loyal friend and colleague, he could never have any romantic feelings towards her.
-To prove his commitment to Diane, he shows her his double life as night club saxophonist Duke Silver (a part of his life Leslie doesn't know about), and plays her a song, naming her as his "duchess".
+To prove his commitment to Diane, he shows her his double life as night club saxophonist Duke Silver (a part of his life Leslie doesn't know about), and plays her a song, naming her as his "duchess."
 In the same episode, Leslie decides that Diane is a good guardian of Ron's well-being and a shield against the disruptive antics of Tammy II.
-In "Women in Garbage", Ron is babysitting her daughters in the office with Ann, and accidentally allows them to lock themselves in his office with the contents of Ann's medical bag.
+In "Women in Garbage," Ron is babysitting her daughters in the office with Ann, and accidentally allows them to lock themselves in his office with the contents of Ann's medical bag.
 Before Ron and Ann can stop them, the girls cut each other's hair with Ann's scissors; when Ron considers Diane's potential reaction, he blurts out that he is in love with Diane, which he immediately tries to take back.
 Diane, however, is understanding of the accident, saying that it was just kids being kids.
 She tells him that she is touched by how much he cared, and that she loves him.
 Ron sheepishly admits that he loves her as well.